-6.3 Transmission system operators
+6.3 System operators

-According to the system management model, TSOs are responsible for reporting incidents related to operational systems.
+According to the system management model, the system operators are responsible for reporting incidents related to the business systems and participating in their investigation.
+In the event of a personal data breach, the system operator should participate in reporting to IMY.